-This is probably one of the better known pregnancy symptoms.
-For many women, a missed period may be the first clue of pregnancy.
+This is probably one of the better-known pregnancy symptoms.
+For many women, a missed period may be the first clue to pregnancy.
 Most women find that their periods stop during pregnancy, and for some, these will not return until months after the birth.
 A small number of women experience regular vaginal bleeding during pregnancy, though this is not really a menstrual period.
 Any vaginal bleeding during pregnancy should be discussed with your healthcare provider.

 2. Morning sickness

 Though the name cruelly suggests otherwise, morning sickness can occur at any time of the day.
-Nausea and vomiting is caused by rapidly increasing hormones during the first trimester.
-This symptom starts around week six of pregnancy, and usually eases off by the end of the first trimester.
+Nausea and vomiting are caused by rapidly increasing hormones during the first trimester.
+According to Stanford Children’s Health, “about half of all pregnant women experience nausea and sometimes vomiting in the first trimester–also called morning sickness because symptoms are most severe in the morning.
+Some women may have nausea and vomiting throughout the pregnancy.”
+That said, this symptom starts around week six of pregnancy and usually eases off by the end of the first trimester.

 4. Food aversions and cravings